915-Negrila-Iulia/RescueZoo-Database/README.md

 ## RescueZoo-Database
-Manages the database for a Zoo helping rescued animals;
+Manages the database for a Zoo helping rescued animals
-Lab Assignments - Databases course